model mobile medium hero

 In 1989, the Department of Design Sciences was renamed the School of Design.
 The graphic design program joined the school in June 1996, moving from the School of Art.
 In July 2004, the landscape architecture program moved to the School of Architecture, and the school was renamed the School of Architecture + Landscape Architecture.

-In 2005, the Departments of Industrial Design, Interior Design and Visual Communication Design were established, the School of Design disestablished and the name of the College of Architecture and Environmental Design was changed to the College of Design.
-In November 2008, the School of Design Innovation was established with the faculty of Industrial Design, Interior Design and Visual Communication Design as one administrative unit again.
+In 2005, the Departments of Industrial Design, Interior Design and Graphic Design were established, the School of Design disestablished and the name of the College of Architecture and Environmental Design was changed to the College of Design.
+In November 2008, the School of Design Innovation was established with the faculty of Industrial Design, Interior Design and Graphic Design as one administrative unit again.

 In April 2009, the Arizona Board of Regents created the Herberger Institute for Design and the Arts.
 This merger combined the College of Design with the Herberger College of Fine Arts.
 In 2010, the School of Design Innovation merged with the School of Architecture and Landscape Architecture to create The Design School.